JTomkiewicz/ECOTE/README.md

-# Compiling Techniques project
+# Description

-## Description
+Program, crated for Compiling Techniques course, that creates directly DFA (deterministic finite automata) using syntax free for regular expression given by the user.

-The aim of this project is to write a program that will create directly DFA (deterministic finite automata) using syntax free for regular expression given by the user.
+Program is created in python, but without any additional libraries.

 To start the program type:
 > python3 main.py

-## Alphabet
+# Alphabet

 Program reads following types of regular characters: